 The Upper Onion Creek project area is located in the Onion Creek Neighborhood near Pinehurst Drive and Wild Dunes Drive.
 A feasibility study completed in 2017 recommended buyouts for 138 houses in this area.

-We have divided the houses into three groups.
+We have divided the houses into four groups.

-First is the Recovery Buyout group.
-In 2017, the Austin City Council directed us to offer buyouts to 10 homeowners.
+Recovery Buyouts – In 2017, the Austin City Council directed us to offer buyouts to 10 homeowners.
 The houses were selected based on flood risk and date of ownership.
 We have completed these buyouts with nine homeowners choosing to participate.
 All nine houses have been demolished.

-The remaining houses are divided into Phase 1 and Phase 2 based on flood risk.
-Phase 1 consists of 50 houses and was approved by the Austin City Council on March 22, 2018.
+Phase 1 – Phase 1 consists of 50 houses and was approved by the Austin City Council on March 22, 2018.
 We have contacted all the property owners to begin the buyout process.
-As of December 3, 2018, we have made 44 offers and 37 have been accepted.
-We have closed on 18 of those properties and demolished five.
+As of March 21, 2019, we have made 48 offers and 47 have been accepted.
+We have closed on 39 of those properties and demolished ten.